apiato/apiato/docs/_docs/B.general/contribution.md

 order: 4
 ---

-## Contribution to apiato with no effort!
+## Contributing to apiato with no effort!

 Weather you want to fix a bug in apiato, or add a feature that you already built in your App, just follow these simple steps: